isatyabhan/makeCacheMatrix.R/README.md

 # makeCacheMatrix.R
- program to find inverse of mtrix.
+ program to find inverse of matrix.